RVirmoors/rvirmoors.github.io/_posts/2020-11-19-ditch-academia-edu.md

 those commercial gatekeeper repos.

 So the time finally came to get off my ass, delete my papers from Academia, and move them to an open archive.
-At this rate, in 10 years maybe I'll apply for an arXiv.org account!
+At this rate, in 10 years maybe I'll open an arXiv.org account!

 Now, where should you upload your work?
 [HAL](https://hal.archives-ouvertes.fr/) (CNRS France) and [Zenodo](https://zenodo.org/) (CERN Swiss) are great options, and as it happens, some of my papers were already on both sites.
 I went with HAL simply due to the